bport03/Projects/Employee-Manager JAVA/ReadMe.md

 This project is a **Java Swing-based desktop application**.
 Follow these simple steps to **compile and run** it from your terminal or command prompt.

 ---
+Description:
+This project is an employee scheduler application with a GUI.
+To run the program, use the following login credentials:

+Username: manager

+Password: user

+The application allows you to manage employees, create schedules, and saves all data locally.

 ## 🛠️ **Prerequisites**